bbauska/HTML5-webdev/html-basics.md

 |src             |the address of the resource included in the iframe|
 |width           |sets the width of the iframe (if not specified, the default width is 300 pixels)|

-*Note: Because each browsing context is a complete document environment, every `&lt;iframe&gt;` in a page requires increased memory and other computing resources.*
+<i>Note: Because each browsing context is a complete document environment, every
+`&lt;iframe&gt;` in a page requires increased memory and other computing resources.</i>

 <div align="right">
     <b><a href="#toc">↥ back to top</a></b>